-If your assessed debt was below $25,000, and you’ve made 3 consecutive payments under the SIA, and you have a Lien Notice recorded with the County Recorder and record of it is showing up on your credit report, ask the IRS to “withdraw” the lien notice.
+If your assessed debt was below $25,000, and you've made 3 consecutive payments under the plan, and you have a Lien Notice recorded with the County Recorder ask the IRS to “withdraw” the lien notice.
 There is a form for doing this.

-If your assessed debt was below $50,000 and you have an SIA in place, make sure the IRS doesn’t record any new lien notices.
+If your assessed debt was below $50,000 and you have a plan in place, make sure the IRS doesn't record any new lien notices.

-If your assessed debt is above $50,000, and you’ve arranged an SIA, you are out of luck unless you can prove to the IRS that the Lien Notice filing is causing other problems.
+If your assessed debt is above $50,000, and you've arranged a plan, you are out of luck unless you can prove to the IRS that the Lien Notice filing is causing other problems.

 WHAT IF IT WON'T WORK

-If it’s clear from the outset that the SIA won’t work, or you’ve been struggling in an SIA or other payment plan for a while, it’s probably time to speak with someone about all of your options.
-You may be able to settle the debt, use bankruptcy, or get on a better payment plan, a partial payment plan, using your actual finances.
+If it's clear from the outset that a full pay plan won't work, or you've been struggling in a plan for a while, it's probably time to speak with someone about all of your options.
+You may be able to settle the debt, use bankruptcy, or get on a better payment plan based on your actual financial situation.